ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

 {: tip}
 <!--#/istutorial#-->

 Microservices are popular because they allow an enterprise to organize their development teams around the services they deliver.
-This tutorial walks you through the steps of creating infrastructure for a {{site.data.keyword.vpc_full}} (VPC) based micro service architecture.
+This tutorial walks you through the steps of creating infrastructure for a {{site.data.keyword.vpc_full}} (VPC) based micro-service architecture.
 The VPCs are connected to each other using the {{site.data.keyword.tg_full}}.
 The shared micro-services are accessed through the {{site.data.keyword.dns_full}}.
 Each VPC is managed by a separate application team isolated by {{site.data.keyword.iamlong}}.
 Optionally a {{site.data.keyword.loadbalancer_full}} can be used to scale out the shared micro-service.

 {:shortdesc}